 Does car insurance come with a cooling off period?

-If you paid for your policy in one lump sum and have not made any claims, then your insurer may offer you a refund depending on how many months you have left.
+If you paid for your policy in one lump sum and have not made any claims, your insurer may offer you a refund depending on how many months you have left.

-Before you cancel your car insurance, always check any terms and conditions set out in your policy before you cancel – some insurers may not offer you any refund at all if you’re nearly, or more than halfway through your policy.
+Before you cancel your car insurance, always check any terms and conditions set out in your policy beforehand because some insurers may not offer you any refund at all if you’re more than halfway through your policy.
 If this is the case, then it often makes more financial sense to see your policy through to the end, than to cancel it part way.

 Can I cancel my car insurance if I’ve made a claim?

 If you’re paying in monthly instalments, then you’ll be expected to pay for the rest of the policy in full.
-It might seem unfair, but the thinking behind this is that if you’ve made a claim, then the policy has served its purpose – in which case a refund wouldn’t be appropriate.
+It might seem unfair, but from your insurer’s point of view, if you’ve made a claim, then the policy has served its purpose – in which case a refund isn’t appropriate.

 Getting value for money on your car insurance

 At mustard.co.uk, we understand that sorting out your car insurance can be confusing, but our handy guides will help you make a decision based on facts.
 Plus, with our Cheapest Price Guarantee*, you can be confident about getting value for money too.